jestjs/jest/docs/UpgradingToJest29.md

 ### `jest.mocked()`

-The `mocked()` method now wraps deep members of passed object by default.
-If you used the method with `true` argument before, remove it to avoid type errors:
+The `mocked()` helper method now wraps types of deep members of passed object by default.
+If you have used the method with `true` argument before, remove it to avoid type errors:

 ```diff
 - const mockedObject = jest.mocked(someObject, true);